State University of New York at Geneseo

 The State University of New York College at Geneseo (SUNY Geneseo, Geneseo State College or, colloquially, "Geneseo") is a public liberal arts college in Geneseo, New York.
-It is part of the State University of New York (SUNY) system.
-The college was founded in 1867 as the Wadsworth Normal and Training School before it became part of the new State University of New York system as a state liberal arts college in 1948.
+It is New York's public honors college and part of the State University of New York (SUNY) system.
+The college was founded in 1867 as the "Wadsworth Normal and Training School" before it became part of the new State University of New York system as a state liberal arts college in 1948.

+History

+The initial predecessor to SUNY Geneseo opened in 1867 as the "Wadsworth Normal and Training School" through an act of the New York State Legislature.
+However, the legislature later changed the new college's name to the Geneseo Normal and Training School before it officially opened on September 13, 1871.

+In 1962, the school adopted its current name, "State University of New York College at Geneseo".
+Just two years later, in 1964, the school began to offer four-year bachelor's degrees in subjects other than education.

 Academics

-Geneseo is a public liberal arts college with 48 undergraduate majors, 5 master's programs, and 25 interdisciplinary minors.
+Geneseo is a public liberal arts college with 61 undergraduate majors, 5 master's programs, and 67 interdisciplinary minors.
 The most popular majors, in descending order, are education, business, the social sciences, biology, and psychology.

-The student population is 5,588, with a student/faculty ratio of 19:1 and an average class size of 25.
-Nearly 90% of Geneseo's full-time faculty holds a Ph.D. or other terminal degree.

-Geneseo is part of the New York Space Grant Consortium, and is provided grants by NASA to support outer-space related research on-campus.
+Geneseo is part of the New York Space Grant Consortium, and is provided grants by NASA to support outer-space related research on-campus..

-Study abroad

-Nearly 40% of Geneseo's students participate in study abroad programs through the college or the SUNY system.
-One of Geneseo's most popular study abroad programs is its offering of the Humanities I course in Rome, Athens or New York City, and the Humanities II course in Paris, Prague, El Sauce, or at Oxford University.
-The most well-known program is the Mediterranean Roots Humanities I program where students travel to Greece, Italy and Spain for up to six weeks.

 Administration

 Following the retirement of long-time President Christopher Dahl, Denise Battles became the college's president in July 2015.
+Melinda Treadwell assumed the role on October 27, 2025.

 Rankings and admissions

-Geneseo is among 44 "Best Buy Schools" in the 2021 edition of "The Fiske Guide to Colleges" published by former New York Times Education Editor Edward B. Fiske.
-The publication named 44 institutions – 20 public and 24 private – as "Best Buys," categorized as inexpensive or moderately priced with a four- or five-star academic rating.
-Geneseo has been named to the list for several years.
-In September 2016, Princeton Review named Geneseo one of the nation's best institutions for undergraduate education in its annual college guide, "The Best 381 Colleges."